What’s the best way to explain a complex business concept?

-Popularized by government, white papers soon entered the private sphere.
-They became a favorite of the tech industry, used in the 90s and 00s to explain innovations from Sage or the original Bitcoin white paper.
+Popularized by governments, white papers soon entered the private sphere.
+They became a favorite of the tech industry, used in the '90s and '00s to explain innovations from Sage or the original Bitcoin white paper.

 Due to their success, white papers have spread into a range of industries and are used to explain technologies, issues, innovations, and concepts.
 However, white papers are still most frequently used by industrial, technical, and software businesses.